nephio-experimental/one-summit-22-workshop/nephio-ansible-install-offline/README.md

 - github_username: your GitHub username
 - github_token: GitHub access token to access GitHub [GitHub personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - github_organization: (optional) if you use a GitHub organization for the repositories you should add your GitHub organization here, otherwise it uses the GitHub username
+- gitea docker container will be created at runtime.
 - gitea_username: your [gitea](https://gitea.io) (local repository) username
 - gitea_password: your [gitea](https://gitea.io) (local repository) password